-- v.
-Housing Rehabilitation- Units to be rehabilitated must comply with Housing Rehabilitation Standards.
-If housing units that will be rehabilitated are located in flood areas, the recipient's must obtain and maintain flood insurance, as required under applicable Federal Law.
-The owner has also a statutory responsibility to notify any transferee of the requirement to obtain and maintain flood insurance. - 3.
-Infrastructure Activity Category The municipalities may request CDBG funds for improvement to the municipal infrastructure qualified as right-of-way construction or rehabilitation of the following: - i.
-Flood and Drainage Facilities- This activity refers to the construction or rehabilitation of flood control or irrigation projects (e.g., retention ponds or catch basins).
+Housing Rehabilitation Standards.
+If housing units tobe rehabilitated are located in flood areas, the recipient's must obtain and maintain flood insurance, as required under applicable Federal Law.
+The owner has also a statutory responsibility to notify any transferee of the requirement to obtain and maintain flood insurance.